levigroker/GrokinNotes/README.md

 A simple note taking app experiment which uses Google Drive as the cloud based data storage and synchronization mechanism.

+### Requirements

+* The app's deployment target is for iOS 7.0
+* A Google Drive account is needed for note synchronization.

 ### Notes

 Configuration for Google Drive is stored in a plist which is not included in this